Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 The math explains why.
 In ES and NQ, prices routinely retrace 20-50% of a move before continuing.
 A trade that moves 75 points in your favor before pulling back 40 points has done nothing wrong from a technical standpoint — it's a normal retracement.
 But if you moved your stop to breakeven at +75 points, you've been stopped out of a trade that hadn't been invalidated.

-When Breakeven Works #
+When Breakeven Works vs. When It Hurts #

-A Better Alternative: The Buffer Stop #
+Better Alternative: The Buffer Stop #

 Trailing Stops: How and When to Trail #